srijan-paul/nez/README.md

 # Nez

 An emulator for the Nintendo Entertainment System made using zig and raylib.
-The emulation is cycle accurate (as accurate as I could make it), and the code well commented and avoids any clever optimizations.
+The emulation is cycle accurate (as accurate as I could make it), and the code well commented.
-The project is  meant to serve as an example to anyone wanting to write their own.
+A secondary goal of this project is to be a learning resource for anyone wanting to write their own emulator.

 <div style="display: flex; gap: 10px;">
     <img src="./screens/pacman.png" alt="pacman home screen" width="300px"/>